ColinFrankish/CV/README.md

 ###Travelbag - Manager, London Office, September 2012 - December 2013
 * Managed the opening of a new flagship store, merging two existing offices into one.
 * Design and set working practises to achieve company goals.
-* Recruitment, training, quality control, sales management, HR issues, systems rollouts.
+* Recruitment, training, quality control, sales management, HR issues, systems rollouts, liasing with suppliers.
+* Worked closely with Head of Operations and MD to design and implement commercial strategy.
+* Responsible for training, development and success of 15 member team.

 ###Corporate Traveller - Account Manager April 2012- September 2012

 * Handling corporate travel accounts for high end business clients.
-* Designing solutions for complex travel requirements and delivering it to clients.
+* Designing solutions for complex travel requirements and delivering them to clients.
 * Responsible for billing and accounting for clients and the company
 * Sourcing new business and building client portfolio.